Sidnioulz/storybook-addon-vue-mdx/README.md

 This addon is in its early stages, the following limitations apply:

-- Only works with Vue 3 and Storybook 8 (for Storybook 7, use v0.1.5)
+- Only works with Vue 3 and Storybook 9 (for Storybook 7, use v0.1.5, for Storybook 8, use v1.0.6)
 - Components must be locally imported into MDX files
 - Provide/Inject has not been tested yet but should work
 - **Customisation APIs may change in the future**